kurt-krueckeberg/open-fda-device-events/sphinx/queries-overview.md

 ## JSON Results Object

-The JSON results object has two sections:
+The query result is returned in a JSON object which has two sections:

 1. `results` &mdash; An arrray of matches (for non-counting querires).